wpilibsuite/frc-characterization/README.md

 frc-characterization has been archived.
-The features it provided are now a part of sysid - https://github.com/AustinShalit/frc-characterization.git
+The features it provided are now a part of [sysid](https://github.com/wpilibsuite/sysid)

 # Robot Characterization Toolsuite